Tuesday, December 8, 2009

 And waited... and waited.

 It wasn't that the wait FELT long, it WAS long.
 For some reason, many folks were having major issues downloading the game.
-Well, few hotfixes later, and almost everyone got in fine, except me...
-Thankfully, community to the rescue.
-A torrent was circulated amongst some folks (got mine from BcB) and I was able to torrent the game and get in with a day to spare.
+Well, a few hotfixes later, and almost everyone got in fine.... except me Thankfully, community to the rescue.
+A torrent was circulated amongst some folks (I got mine from BcB) and I was able to torrent the game and get in with a day to spare.

 Slowly, the game loaded, I got to the character creation screen, blew through all the options (there weren't a ton at that time) and was given a choice of three starter towns to pick from.
 After looking at the map, I picked the town on the outskirts of civilization by the water, because even then I knew I wanted my character to be a sea faring adventurer.
 I chose Sandbrook, and my adventure in Darkfall began.

-I entered the world with a strange crunching noise(which I'm sure most of us have grown fond of), and looked around me.
+I entered the world with a strange crunching noise(which I'm sure most of us have grown fond of, and I later learned is a reference to Quake), and looked around me.
 There was an impressive waterwheel and a flowing river directly infront of me.
-Around were cranes and crates, big city walls, a glowing stone shooting a beacon into the sky, and many new players like myself taking in the sights.
+Surrounding were cranes and crates, big city walls, a glowing stone shooting a beacon into the sky, and many new players like myself taking in the sights.
 I was overwhelmed.
 I couldn't believe I was finally here!
 After years of watching videos, reading interviews, reading dev posts, dealing with vaporware trolls, studying the lore, and counting the days...
 I had finally made it into Agon.

-I took to the controls quickly, they were very much like Morrowind's.
+I took to the controls quickly; they were very much like Morrowind's.
 I had also read as much as I could about them while downloading the game.
-I ran up to William for my first quest.
-Killing goblins, I'd finally get to see these beasties that had been so often raved about.
-Hmm... the quests were marked on the mini map, kind of annoying, but I guess necessary for newbie quests.
-I was one of those madmen who would have rather had a static map than one that follows you.
+I ran up to William for my first quest: killing goblins.
+I'd finally get to see these beasties and their AI that had been so often raved about.
+Hmm... the quests were marked on the mini map, a bit more hand holding than I'd like, but I guess necessary for newbie quests.
+I am one of those madmen who would have rather had a static map than one that follows you.
 This is mainly due to habit, being raised on MMOs that did not have any sort of map.
 In retrospect, the Darkall world is so much bigger and more detailed than those early MMOs, that not having some sort of map would have made things difficult indeed.

-I ran off into the wilderness, already fearful of my surroundings, I missed this rush.
-I was very careful not to leave cover, and to always know which way to run back to guard tower range.
-I ran to the closest marked camp and... there was nothing there.
+I ran off into the wilderness, already fearful of my surroundings.
+I had missed the rush PvP can add to the world.
+I was very careful not to leave cover, and to always know which way to run to get back to guard tower range.
+I traveled to the closest marked camp and... there was nothing there.
 No goblins, no people.
 Huh.

 I ran to the second camp, nothing here either.
 Had someone already killed them?
 The chat quickly told me that a lot of spawns were turned off or bugged.
 Glumly, I started walking back to town, only to be set upon by a madman with a leafblade.
 I was terrified.
-We fought for a while, but man, I was getting my butt kicked.
+We fought for a while, but man, I was getting destroyed.
 I couldn't understand why, we were both new characters without any gear.
-On one end, I was frustrated, on the other, I was overjoyed that player skill played this large of a role in game.
-I managed to make it within tower range once I realized staying and fighting would result in my death, and he got gunned down in the water attempting to follow me.
+On one end, I was frustrated, on the other, I was overjoyed that player skill over character skill played this large of a role in game.
+When I realized staying and fighting would result in my death, I sprinted into guard tower range.
+My assailant got gunned down in the water attempting to follow me.
 I tried to loot his grave, but it vanished.
 Guess he had nothing.
 Aw..

 A good first day, and I could not wait for more.
 But now it was time to pack up and return to college and the real world, Darkfall would have to wait for a little bit.